LeoIacca/rPOP/README.md

 You can start rPOP by first opening MATLAB and then typing in the console:

 > rPOP

+A disclaimer will pop-up with some info about rPOP.
+Press any key to acknowledge and continue.

 ### You will be first asked to select PET images to process.
 Images must meet the requirements below